- About Us

 - Investigate environmental conditions that may affect a community's health status, and provide technical assistance and leadership to address the concerns of communities.

 - Provide skills and knowledge in the public health core area of environmental health.

 Graduate Catalog Links

-Attention: For those interested in applying to any one of the three environmental health graduate programs you will have to make application through SOPHAS.
+Attention: Those interested in applying to the MPH in environmental health should apply through SOPHAS.